Chady7/AdvancedProgramming/README.md

 When asked which car part you want to buy or sell, you need to type it as displayed for example "Engine" will work but not "engine"

+The files you need to generate the commentary and the pictures must be in the same path as the code, these files are given in this github.

 Don't forget to be creative :)